OwnedByWuigi/olive/CONTRIBUTING.md

-# Contributing to Olive
+# Contributing to Olive Community Edition

-Thank you for your interest in contributing to Olive!
+Thank you for your interest in contributing to Olive and/or the Community Edition!

 ## Reporting issues

 Bug reports help to make the software more stable and usable.
-Please read the pinned [issue #1175](https://github.com/olive-editor/olive/issues/1175) for guidelines before you create a new issue.
+Please read the pinned [issue #1175 on the original project's repo](https://github.com/olive-editor/olive/issues/1175) for guidelines before you create a new issue.

 ## Writing code